Traverse City State Hospital: History

 While the hospital was established for the care of the mentally ill, its use expanded during outbreaks of tuberculosis, typhoid, diphtheria, influenza, and polio.
 It also cared for the elderly, served as a rehab for drug addicts, and was used to train nurses.
 After Munson's retirement, James Decker Munson Hospital was established in his honor on the grounds in 1926, and was operated by the state well after his death and into the 1950s.
 It was then replaced by Munson Medical Center in the 1950s, the largest hospital in northern Michigan and one of the largest in the state.
 A portrait of Dr. Munson hangs inside the main lobby of Munson Medical Center.
-By the time it closed in 1989, pieces of the property had been split between Munson hospital, the Pavilions, Garfield Township and (later) T.M.G.
+By the time it closed in 1989, pieces of the property had been split between Munson hospital, the Pavilions, Garfield Township and (later) The Minervini Group.

 Changes in the law and mental health care philosophies brought on the decline of the institution.
 The farm on the grounds closed in the 1950s, with most of its buildings demolished in the mid-1970s.
 In 1963, the main 1885 center wing of Building 50 was destroyed because it was deemed a fire hazard and a new modern building was put up in its place.
 Use of the hospital slowly declined, and it was closed in 1989, with a loss of over 200 jobs to the local economy.

 Current status

 Over the next decade, the community struggled with plans for reuse of the hospital grounds.
 In 1993, the property was transferred from the state to the Grand Traverse Commons Redevelopment Corporation.
 Some of the less historic buildings were demolished.
 Several redevelopment plans were proposed, but nothing came to fruition until 2000, when the Minervini Group began negotiating with the Grand Traverse Commons Redevelopment Corporation and secured an agreement to renovate the historic buildings.
 Their efforts have led to the gradual but successful preservation and re-use of the former Building 50 as part of The Village at Grand Traverse Commons, a residential and commercial development.

 As of 2014, these buildings and cottages are occupied or being close to completion on the Minervini Groups property of the state hospital.
 Building 50, 56, 58, 60, 61, 63, 67, and 69 are all occupied.
 Cottages 19, 20, and 36 are all occupied.
 The farmstead is not part of the Minervini Group; the owners are Garfield Township Parks and Recreation.
 But the visitor center and botanical garden are all volunteered.
 Projects that are done turning one of the former granary building into a pavilion, however the basement still exist under the concrete floor.
 Another building was turned into a visitor center and one of the two cathedral barns has been done.
 The barn will increase event space in the park.
 In 2015, a reflection pool using a former silo foundation was developed and more gardens were planted.
-A a partly burnt horse barn is intended to be transformed into a wall garden using its stone foundation.
+A partly burnt horse barn is intended to be transformed into a wall garden using its stone foundation.